kivy/python-for-android/docs/source/prerequisites.rst

 .. warning::

     The current version is tested only on Ubuntu oneiric (11.10) and precise (12.04).
-If it doesn't work on another platform, send us patch, not bug report.
+If it doesn't work on other platforms, send us patch, not bug report.

 You need the minimal environment for building python.
 Note that other libraries